Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Statutory Warranties and the Home Building Act 1989

 In addition to the contractual defects liability period, the Home Building Act provides statutory warranties for residential building work.
-These warranties are implied in every contract to do residential building work and require the holder of a contractor license to warrant that the work will be done with due care and skill, in accordance with the plans and specifications set out in the contract, and that all materials supplied will be good and suitable for the purpose for which they are used, among others.
+These warranties are implied in every contract to do residential building work and require the holder of a contractor licence to warrant that the work will be done with due care and skill, in accordance with the plans and specifications set out in the contract, and that all materials supplied will be good and suitable for the purpose for which they are used, among others.
 The warranty may extend to compliance with the National Construction Code, the Building Code of Australia, and Australian Standards.

 Importantly, these warranties are not limited to a contract to do residential building work for an owner of land and are also implied in a contract under which a person who has contracted to do residential building work contracts with another person for the subcontractor to do the work for the principal contractor.
 These warranties are extended for specialist work.